fibo/.software/README.md

 build & install software locally

+# Repository

+The repo of this software is hosted [here](https://github.com/fibo/.software).

 # Why install software locally ?

 If you have root rights or sudo with a package manager, *don't use me!*.